cits5501/cits5501.github.io/assets/lectures/lect02--testing.md

     If we don't *have* any specifications for it, that obviously makes life difficult.
--   So in general, we aim to *document* the intended behaviour of any externally available unit.
+-   So in general, we aim to *document* the intended behaviour of any externally accessible unit.

-    (Some units might be purely internal -- "private", for instance, in Java -- it is usually good practice to document those as well, if we're going to test them -- else how will we know what to test for?)
+    (Some units might be purely internal -- "protected" or "private", for instance, in
+    Java -- it is usually good practice to document those as well.)

 # Documenting code